georgie-z/web_voyager_project/README.md

 The AI agent uses the **ReAct Loop** (Reasoning and Acting Loop) to make decisions in a structured, iterative process:

-1. **Reasoning**: The agent first analyzes the current environment (e.g., a web page).
+1. **Reasoning**: The agent first analyses the current environment (e.g., a web page).
 It identifies key elements (like buttons or text fields) and interprets the user's request.
 This is done using a model (e.g., GPT-4) that processes the page and determines the next step.

 2. **Action**: After reasoning, the agent takes action, such as clicking a button, typing text, or navigating.
 It interacts with the environment (e.g., a web page) through browser automation tools like Playwright or Puppeteer.